|Budget: $30m||Financed by: Media Rights Capital; Radar Pictures|

 |Overseas Gross: $18,281,554|

-The Box was financed mostly by Media Rights Capital and also Radar Pictures for upwards of $30 million and Warner Bros signed on as US distributor, from a three picture deal with MRC.
+The Box was financed mostly by Media Rights Capital and also Radar Pictures for upwards of $30m and Warner Bros signed on as US distributor.
 Pre-sales limited Media Rights Capital and Radar’s investment risk.
 Coming off the commercial and critical drubbing of Southland Tales, director Richard Kelly set out to make a more commercial project that would receive wide distribution and have an easy marketing hook.
-The Box proved the opposite, earning a rare F cinemascore from audiences in the US and judging from that audience response, test screenings must have shaken WB’s confidence, as they shifted The Box all over the release calendar.
-Warner Bros originally scheduled The Box for a March 2009 release and then pushed it back to a Sept 11, 2009 release date, but then moved it back to March 2009 before delaying it to October 30 and then pushing it back another week to November 6.
-The film opened in 2,635 theaters and was dead on arrival with $7,571,417 — placing #6 when new opener A Christmas Carol led the weekend, holdover Michael Jackson’s This Is It placed #2, new opener The Men Who Stare At Goats took #3 and also competing for similar auds with The Box was The Fourth Kind at #4.
-The pic took a large 58.3% decline in its second frame to $3,158,368 and The Box fell a steep 84.3% to $494,345 in its third frame.
-Its US cume was $15,051,977 which would leave WB with about $8.2 million after theaters take their percentage of the gross, leaving well over half of their P&A costs in the red.
-Domestic video sales were small with about $6.3 million (less after resellers take their cut and manufacturing costs).
-Overseas The Box pulled in weak numbers in every territory grossing $18.2 million across numerous distributors and going straight to video in Germany.
+The Box proved the opposite, earning a rare F cinemascore from audiences in the US.
+The film opened in 2,635 theaters to a poor $7,571,417 and dropped 58.3% in its second weekend to $3,158,368 and The Box fell a steep 84.3% to $494,345 in its third frame.
+Its US total was $15,051,977 which would leave WB with $8.2m after theaters take their percentage of the gross, leaving at least half of the ad spend as a loss.
+Domestic video sales were small with about $6m (less after resellers take their cut and manufacturing costs).
+Overseas The Box pulled in weak numbers in every territory grossing $18.2m across numerous distributors and going straight to video in Germany.